homanchou/xr/book/12-Enable-Immersive-VR-Experience.md

 ...
 ```

 If you visit a room in the browser now you should see a pair of glasses in the lower right corner of the screen.
-You'll need to install an XR emulator for the desktop browser to enable this on your desktop.
-When you click on the glasses the very first time, the browser will have a prompt to ask you permission to enable Web XR.
+You'll need to install an XR emulator for the desktop browser in order to see the glasses icon on your desktop browser.
+It should work automatically for a headset like the Oculus Quest.
+When you click on the glasses the very first time (first time per site that requests XR), the browser will open a prompt to ask you permission to enable Web XR.
+Confirm that you want to allow entering XR.

 ### Prevent Immersive VR Button until first-interaction.

 The default XR experience helper places a glasses button that sits on-top of our first-user-interaction modal, which allows the user to jump into an immersive-xr experience before they dismiss the modal.
+That's a distraction from our modal.
 We could adjust our modal's z-index stylings so that our modal prevents clicking on the glasses, but the mere presentation of the glasses being on the screen at all would still be confusing.
 It's cleaner to just hide the glasses until the user enters the room.

 Since we have the RxJS Subject for when the user has chosen to join the room, we can subscribe to that and enable the default XR Experience in that callback: